"I've struggled a long time with survivin', but no matter what you have to find something to fight for."

 One Girl Army: No, seriously.
 Whether it's against men or infected, when she has no choice but to fend for herself, she uses a multitude of stealthy tactics, tricks, and weapons to mow them down one after the other.

 Parental Substitute: Marlene to a degree, while Joel more officially becomes this to her.
-When he during the Fall chapter tells her that she's not his daughter, she looks crushed.
+When, during the Fall chapter, Joel tells her that she's not his daughter, she looks crushed.
 (He eventually acknowledges that he does see her as this however.)

 Popcultural Osmosis Failure: Justified and downplayed.
 She has a smattering of knowledge on the old worlds comics and even video-game characters but doesn't know what a pizza, ice-cream truck or Bobby Fisher is.
 The scene with the cassette player also suggests she understandably can't connect music genres to their respective decades.
 Also, the scene at the university where Joel is explaining the rules of football to her.